Watercolour Galaxy Painting Supplies

 I'd like to preface my list with some advice: in the world of art supplies, you get what you pay for.
 The most expensive supplies will be great.
 The not-quite-as-expensive supplies will also be good—they might only be noticeably less good to an expert, so they're still a safe choice.
 The absolute cheapest will, almost always, be garbage.
 If you get the cheapest paint, paper, and brushes you can find, you will struggle, think you're a bad painter, and not even know why.
 Please don't do that to yourself!
 Buy the fewest items, at the highest quality you can manage.

 The technique used in the workshop works with any kind of watercolour paint.
-We used liquids because they have brilliant colours, mix especially easily, and are the most convenient for large groups, but you can also use watercolours from a tube or in a pan.
+We used liquids because they have brilliant colours, mix especially easily, and are the most convenient for large groups (they clean off the palettes with just water!), but you can also use watercolours from a tube or in a pan.

 My general rule of thumb for art supplies is to buy the highest quality you can afford, in the smallest quantities necessary.
 For example, I would much rather have three primary colours from a really nice brand than a dozen colours in something cheap.
 You can always mix more colours!
 Please never buy the cheapest watercolours in the store.
 They are just pretty-coloured garbage.

 The Ecoline liquid watercolours are my favourite liquid watercolours.
 They have tons of gorgeous colours, but a good starting point from which you can mix almost anything is: yellow, magenta/red, cyan/blue, and black.

-I have tried to use other (less expensive) whites for the stars, but I've been disappointed with everything else.
-Dr. Ph Martin's Bleed Proof White is just perfect.
-Everything else I've tried has been at least slightly translucent, which is not a quality I want in my stars.
-I want completely opaque, crisp white stars.
-This ink/paint is water-soluble, which is also handy.
-It's very thick straight out of the bottle.
-To make it flickable for the stars, mix a little water with it until the consistency is similar to cream.
+I use Dr. Ph Martin's Bleed Proof White.
+I have tried to use other (less expensive) white paints for the stars, but everything else I've tried has been at least slightly translucent.
+For painting stars specifically, I need a paint that is completely opaque, but still drippy enough that is can be flicked with a toothbrush.
+This ink/paint is very thick straight out of the jar, but it is water-soluble.
+To make it thin enough to be flickable for the stars, mix a little water with it until the consistency is similar to cream.